mmlab-aueb/did-self/README.md

 using the following protocol.

 1. First, verify that the `sha-256` field of the payload of the last proof of the chain contains the hash of the DID document.
-1. As a next step, verify that the `did` field of the payload of all proofs of the chain is equal to the DID.
+1. As a next step, verify that the `id` field of the payload of all proofs of the chain is equal to the DID.
 1. Then, verify the first proof of the chain using the DID
 1. Finally, starting from the second proof of the chain, verify all proofs using the `controller` field of the payload of their previous proof.